grandeurdev/js-sdk/README.md

 ### SDK
 You use our SDK to communicate with our cloud platform.
 We call our SDK `Grandeur` and it acts like an interface that gives you easy access to integrate our platform in your stack.
 Like in the case of web apps, simply drop in the link of JS SDK CDN in your codebase and done.
 We have tried our best to make it coherent in between the platforms.
 So that you could work and collaborate seamlessly.

 So that is how it works.
 You can the SDK global object by name and initialize it with an API key (plus a couple of more stuff in case of hardware SDK).
-As a result of initialization, you will get the reference to your project (in case of the app) or your device (in case of hardware), with which you can access all the features of Grandeur Cloud depending upon the scope.
+As a result of initialization, you will get the reference to your project (in case of the app) or your device (in case of hardware), with which you can access all the features of Grandeur depending upon the scope.
 Like in case of device reference you can access features limited to the device only, while with project reference, you can access all the possible features after user authentication.
 Checkout [authentication and access](#authentication-and-access) section to get more insight into scope.

 ### Users and Administrator
 This topic is about the relationship between you as an administrator and your users.
 We will describe who can access what so technically we are gonna start talking about the scope of access.
 You create a project and add resources to it like users and devices.
 So you own it all.
 You own the namespace of a project and only you can manage your project using your account credentials and our dashboard application.
 But in real-world settings, you want your apps to handle a part of your responsibilities.
 Like obviously you would like your users to automatically sign up.
 Then you would want your users to automatically access their devices and some data upon authentication.
 This means you will have to delegate some of your authorities to our SDK because in the end your apps are gonna communicate to our platform with SDK.
 You can do this by just giving our SDK your API key and configuring [allowed origins](#allowed-origins) setting through the dashboard.